StevenMetz/MyCompiler-/readMe.md

 README
-This compiler was built from this tutorial: https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch
+This compiler was built from referencing this tutorial: https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch

 Compiler Version: 1.0